Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 The [`runBlocking()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/run-blocking.html) coroutine builder function creates coroutine scope and blocks the current [thread](#comparing-coroutines-and-jvm-threads) until the coroutines launched in that scope finish.
-Unlike other coroutine builders, `runBlocking()` doesn't use a shared thread pool.

 Use `runBlocking()` only when there is no other option to call suspending code from non-suspending code: